Graduate Students Organizations

 Natural science courses must include courses in at least two of the four following disciplines: biology, chemistry, geology, and physics.

 Students will be invited to join Pi Epsilon as a member if they meet the criteria as listed above.
-Please reach out to melinda_coogan@baylor.edu and/or baylorpiepsilon@gmail.com for more information on the necessary qualifications for membership eligibility.
+Please reach out to baylorpiepsilon@gmail.com for more information on the necessary qualifications for membership eligibility.